usnistgov/OSCAL/source/roadmap.html.md

 - Information Systems can't easily share how the controls have been implemented
 - Assessments and Assessment Results are produced and evaluated using inconsistent, incomplete, and unstructured means resulting in largely manual, non-repeatable methods

 ## What is OSCAL?

-NIST's Open Security Controls Assessment Language (OSCAL) serves as a new "Standard of Standards" normalizing how system security controls and corresponding assessment information are represented:
+NIST's Open Security Controls Assessment Language (OSCAL) serves as a "Standard of Standards" normalizing how system security controls and corresponding assessment information are represented:

-- *Standardized*: Provide security control, control implementaiton, and assessment information in an open, standardized way that can be used by both humans and machines
+- *Standardized*: Provide security control, control implementation, and assessment information in an open, standardized way that can be used by both humans and machines

 - *Interoperable*: Ensure OSCAL is well-defined so tools using OSCAL information are interoperable and use information consistently